|

 select buttons press always makes a blip noise, which limits their realtime

 use.
-But as a compensation there are now OBS memory buttons for each 2
+But as a compensation there are now OBS memory buttons (M1,M2) for

-ones by pressing "voice" or "rhythm" together with one of these buttons.
+ones by holding "voice" or "rhythm" and then pressing one of these buttons.

-This is a quite unusual feature for a midsize beginner keyboard and only
+quite unusual feature for a midsize beginner keyboard and only existed

 and MT-60).
 The sound memory buttons

-stop the notes of held keys, which makes them far less versatile than the
+however stop notes of held keys, which makes them far less versatile than

 with selecting different rhythm and accompaniment pattern lengths doesn't